 On December 1, 2009, upon the recommendation of the Compensation Committee, the Board of Directors of the Company approved the 2010 Cash Incentive Compensation Plan ("2010 Plan").
 The Chief Executive Officer, other executive officers, and other members of senior management, including vice presidents and director-level employees, together with all other employees of the Company, are eligible to participate in the 2010 Plan.
-Under the 2010 Plan, individual cash incentive payments for the Chief Executive Officer and other executive officers are based both on Company performance, as measured by achievement of GAAP operating income, and individual performance, as measured by the achievement of personal management objectives.
-Under the 2010 Plan, cash incentive payments were funded by the Company's achievement of GAAP operating income, with funding of the plan to be determined as a specified percentage of GAAP operating income (before incentive plan accruals) within specified ranges established by the Compensation Committee.
-The Compensation Committee determined the individual performance of the Chief Executive Officer based on the achievement of personal management objectives that were established by the committee during the first fiscal quarter of 2010, and the Chief Executive Officer determined the individual performance of the other participants based on the achievement of personal management objectives established by the Chief executive officer and reviewed by the committee during the first fiscal quarter of 2010.
+Under the 2010 Plan, individual cash incentive payments for the Chief Executive Officer and other executive officers are based both on Company performance, as measured by achievement of GAAP operating income, with funding of the plan to be determined as a specified percentage of GAAP operating income (before incentive plan accruals) within specified ranges established by the Compensation Committee.
+The Compensation Committee determined the individual performance of the Chief Executive Officer based on the achievement of personal management objectives that were established by the Comjette officer and reviewed by the Chief Executive Officer during the first fiscal quarter of 2010.